 While ordinary Miso Soup only contains a few ingredients, Tonjiru Miso Soup has so many more ingredients such as:

 - Spring Onion

 - Daikon radish

 - Root vegetables

-I can say this is one of the most homely dishes I can think of in Japan and because it’s quite nutritious, it’s the perfect accompaniment for a Japanese style set meal which consists of a main meat/fish dish served with a side of rice and pickles!
+I can say this is one of the most homely dishes I can think of in Japan and because it's quite nutritious, it's the perfect accompaniment for a Japanese style set meal which consists of a main meat/fish dish served with a side of rice and pickles!